gleicher/gleicher.github.io/content/_index.md

 My research these days is mainly about **robotics** and **data science.** With both, I am interested in how we can make them useful for people.

+This semester (Fall 2020) I am teaching **CS765 Data Visualization** (page coming soon).
-This semester (Spring 2020) I am teaching [CS559 Computer Graphics](https://graphics.cs.wisc.edu/Courses/559-sp2020/).
+Last semester (Spring 2020), I taught [CS559 Computer Graphics](https://graphics.cs.wisc.edu/Courses/559-sp2020/).

 I have some pages with various [Advice]({{< relref "pages/Advice" >}}) I generally give to students.
 This includes the format for [status reports]({{< relref "pages/Advice/statusreports" >}}), what I'd like to see in [Prelims and Theses]({{< relref "pages/Advice/prelimsandthesis.md" >}}), my [grad school FAQ]({{< relref "gradschoolfaq" >}}), or my [advice on how to give a talk]({{< relref "pages/Advice/talks.md" >}}).

 You might be interested in my [grad school FAQ]({{< relref "gradschoolfaq" >}}).
 Come and talk to me if you're interested in data visualization, robotics, computer graphics or related topics.
+If you are an undergrad and looking to work on a project, please see {{% link "undergrad-research" %}}

 If you're interested in joining our group, come talk to me!
 If you aren't a student at Wisconsin yet, please look at my [grad school FAQ]({{< relref "gradschoolfaq" >}}), particularly the last few questions.